-For students receiving VA educational benefits, any complaint against the school should be routed through the VA GI Bill® Feedback System by going to the following link: https://www.benefits.va.gov/gibill/feedback.asp.
+For students receiving VA educational benefits, any complaint against the school should be routed through the VA GI Bill® Feedback System.
 The VA will then follow up through the appropriate channels to investigate the complaint and resolve it satisfactorily.

 Alabama GI Dependents' Scholarship Program